 Party system

-Despite the authoritarian rule in Bahrain, the kingdom hosts a comparatively wide range of civil society organizations, such as charities, women’s rights groups, and cultural clubs.
-The number of political societies (de facto parties) and trade unions is noteworthy, although the crackdown against opposition parties significantly diminished their ability to operate.
-Human rights groups primarily operate from abroad.
-Trade unions have adopted a less confrontational approach since 2011 but returned to a more outspoken stance during the COVID-19 crisis, persistently urging authorities to expand social safety nets and protect workers’ rights.
-Bahrain’s Muslim Brotherhood continues to be a major interest group, with a political arm, the al-Minbar society, and charitable organizations.
-However, Shi’a communities face significant restrictions regarding the right to engage in civic organizations.
-Recent legal amendments, such as the Political Isolation Law, allow authorities to veto candidates in NGO board elections.
-These provisions have been used against at least four associations during the period under review, including one charity and one women’s rights group.
-The vetoing of candidates causes significant delays in forming boards, which, in turn, can effectively silence affected NGOs.
-Authorities are now legally permitted to block access to bank accounts or appoint board members themselves in case of delays in board elections.
-Therefore, the ability of civic groups to mediate between society and the ruling class remains seriously hindered.
+Bahrain’s Muslim Brotherhood remains a major interest group, with a political arm, the al-Minbar society and charities.
+Shi’a communities, however, face significant restrictions regarding the right to civic organization.
+Legal amendments such as the Political Isolation Law allow authorities to veto candidates in NGO board elections – provisions that have been repeatedly used against charities and women’s rights groups.
+Such vetoing of candidates causes significant delays in forming boards.
+In turn, this can silence affected NGOs, as authorities are now legally allowed to block access to bank accounts or appoint board members in case of delays in board elections.
+Thus, the ability of civil society groups to mediate between society and the ruling class remains seriously hindered.

 Interest groups

 Reliable data, such as opinion surveys or polling, on public approval or rejection of democratic norms and procedures are not available in Bahrain.
-The voter turnout in the 2018 and 2022 elections could have been an indicator of citizens’ approval of Bahrain’s semi-democratic system.
-However, the official turnout of 67% and 73%, respectively, is not credible due to the systematic exclusion of opposition groups representing the country’s Shi’a from the formal political sphere.
+Voter turnout in the 2018 and 2022 elections could have been an indicator of citizens’ approval of Bahrain’s semi-democratic system.
+However, the official turnout of 67% and 73% is not credible due to the systematic exclusion of opposition groups representing the country’s Shi’a from the formal political sphere.
 The banned al-Wefaq claimed that the turnout did not exceed 30% and 35%, respectively, in the 2018 and 2022 elections.
 The opposition’s calls to boycott both elections are another indication of a decline in popular support for the current political system.
 Thus, an overall assessment of society’s approval of the semi-democratic system is not feasible.

 Approval of democracy